nathanleiby/superset/README.md

 brew install opencv
 ```

-Set up so Python can import y creating a couple of symlinks.
+Set up so Python can import by creating a couple of symlinks.

 ```
 ln /usr/local/lib/python2.7/site-packages/cv.py cv.py